gboeing/osmnx/docs/source/further-reading.rst

 ----

-Boeing, G. (2026). `Urban Science Beyond Samples: Up-to-Date Street Network Models and Indicators for Every Urban Area in the World`_. *Environment and Planning B: Urban Analytics and City Science*, published online ahead of print. doi:10.1177/23998083261446991
+Boeing, G. (2026). `Urban Science Beyond Samples: Up-to-Date Street Network Models and Indicators for Every Urban Area in the World`_. *Environment and Planning B*, published online ahead of print. doi:10.1177/23998083261446991

 This study uses OSMnx to model and analyze the street networks of every urban area in the world: over 180 million OpenStreetMap street network nodes and over 360 million edges across 10,351 urban areas in 189 countries.